Hi, I’m Laura Reeves

 What makes your breeding program special?

 My ongoing emphasis is on producing dogs who meet the written standard for appearance and the unwritten standard for working ability.
 This is a breed created to have many jobs as a hunting dog and I strive to retain that work ethic in all of my dogs.
-Whether they are hunting dogs, show dogs, family companions, or all of the above, Scotia dogs are always bred and raised to be sensible and kind.Current Litter
+Whether they are hunting dogs, show dogs, family companions, or all of the above, Scotia dogs are always bred and raised to be sensible and kind.Upcoming Litter

 How do you think about reducing health issues in your puppies?